CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 variables which are _constrained_ in certain ways (for example, in Sudoku, one constraint is that no line may contain duplicate digits).

-The idea was that verifying correctness via something like model-checking is very expensive, whereas constraint solving is less expensive and so might be "good enough" for certain scenarios (side-note: I haven't come up with one of those yet...).
+The motivation was that verifying correctness via something like model-checking is very expensive, whereas constraint solving is less expensive and so might be "good enough" for certain scenarios (side-note: I haven't come up with such a scenario yet...).
 Of course, there is no such thing as a free lunch: constraint modelling is a whole science on its own, and we don't get counterexamples when no solutions can be found.
-Nevertheless, it seemed like a worthwhile thing to implement; if nothing else for the fun of it (for a suitable definition of 'fun'.)
+Nevertheless, it seemed like a worthwhile thing to implement; if nothing else, just for the fun of it (for a suitable definition of "fun".)

 ## The most important step: naming

-As with any project, the most important (and often most difficult) challenge is finding a good name for it.
+As with any project, the most important (and often most difficult) challenge is: finding a good name for it.
 Fortunately, the
 [Ivor the Engine Wiki](https://ivortheengine.fandom.com/wiki/Ivor_the_Engine_Wiki) has a list of characters and places we can pick from to expand the "Idris